khwanchat/HR-Attrition-Analysis/README.md

 ## 🛠️ Tools Used

 - Python (pandas, seaborn, matplotlib)
-- Data visualization and descriptive statistics
+- Data visualization and descriptive statistics (Tableau)
 - Built and presented with PowerPoint

 ---